 Hephaestus married the unrivaled beauty, Aphrodite, the goddess of love.
 Zeus may have arranged the marriage to stop the Olympian gods from fighting over her.
 However, a popular tale says that Hephaestus trapped his mother in a specially crafted throne in anger for her treatment of him, and only agreed to release her when he was promised the hand of Aphrodite.

-Aphrodite: Goddess of Love, Beauty, and Sexuality
+Aphrodite: Goddess of Love and Beauty

 Aphrodite’s marriage to Hephaestus was not to her liking, although he crafted intricate jewelry for her as an attempt to woo her affections.
 She preferred the wild and rough Ares.
 When Hephaestion learned of Aphrodite and Ares’ affair, he once again used his craftsmanship to fashion a trap.
 He placed an invisible web of chains around his bed and trapped Aphrodite and Ares, naked, in the midst of one of their amorous meetings.
 He summoned the other gods and goddesses, who joined him in mercilessly mocking the ensnared lovers.
 When they were finally freed, they both fled Olympus in humiliation for a short time.
-Aphrodite also enjoyed a number of flings with mortal humans, and is perhaps best known for promising the beautiful, already married Queen Helen to the youth Paris and thus kicking off the legendary Trojan War.
+Aphrodite also enjoyed a number of flings with mortal humans, and is perhaps best known for promising the beautiful, already married Queen Helen to the youth Paris thus kicking off the legendary Trojan War.

 Ares: God of Violent War

 Ares was the god of war, but in direct contrast to his sister, Athena.
-Where Athena oversaw strategy, tactics, and defensive warfare, Ares reveled in the violence and bloodshed that war produced.
+Where Athena oversaw strategy, tactics, and defensive warfare, Ares reveled in the violence that war produced.
 His aggressive nature and quick temper made him unpopular with the other Olympians, with the exception of Aphrodite, and he was equally disliked among mortals.
 His cult of worship was far smaller than other gods and goddesses, though he was quite admired by the war-like Spartans of southern Greece.
 Despite his association with war, he is often described as a coward, running back to Olympus in a sullen fury every time he received the slightest wound.
 Whereas Athena’s constant companion was Nike, or victory, Ares’ chosen compatriots were Enyo, Phobos, and Deimos, or strife, fear, and terror.

 Hermes: Messenger of the Gods